Tobbysam247/Media-Planet-Call-Center-Analysis/README.md

 ---

 ### 2. **Longer Calls Signal Deeper Issues**
-- Over 50% of calls lasted 4–7 minutes, suggesting technical and streaming support isn't just surface-level.
+- Over 50% of calls lasted 4–7 minutes, suggesting technical and streaming support is not just surface-level.
 - **Recommendation**: Introduce quick-reference guides or cheat sheets to help agents confidently handle repeat or complex issues, reducing resolution time and stress.

 ---